-You worked on your debut novel The House Guest during our three-month novel-writing course in London in 2015.
+You worked on your debut novel The House Guest during our three-month Writing Your Novel course in London in 2015.
 Can you tell us a little bit about how the novel changed during the course?

 The House Guest was at an early stage when I started the CBC course.
 I’d had the story in my head for a long time, about a new arrival to London, drawn in by a strange group of women and invited to stay with one of them.
 But the course really helped to shape the direction it took and the way the characters developed.
 I started with a different title, a particular story arc in mind and a third-person narrative.
 When I rewrote it in the first person, everything clicked into place, and the ending changed significantly.
 Sharing chapters with the course tutor, Anna Davis, and the other group members gave me so much insight into the writing process: how to pace a novel, and how the tense and perspective you write in make a huge difference.
 Anna really emphasised plausibility – that the reader has to believe every moment of what they’re reading – and she helped me shape key characters.
 Most of all the course gave me the confidence to keep writing and the belief that I could actually finish.